qrpaper/qrpaper/qrpaper-bitcoin/README.md

 [inscribe tutorial](../docs/inscribe.md)

 ## Inscription status
-Please note that this link may have some hours delay, so make sure to check the inscription state yourself before inscribe according to **"check inscribable"** in **"How to inscribe"**
+Please note that this link may have some hours delay, for initial screening only, so make sure to check the inscription state yourself before inscribe according to **"check inscribable"** in **"How to inscribe"**

 [inscribe status](https://inscription.qrpaper.dedyn.io/inscription/qrpaper-bitcoin.html)